Your Simple Steps to Getting a Pay Rise

 What if They Say No?

-And if your company really can’t offer you more money, it’s still worth seeing if you can get something else, like working from home, time off, benefits, etc. - whatever value they can give.
+And if your company really can’t offer you more money, it’s still worth seeing if you can get something else, like working from home, time off, benefits, etc. Whatever value they can provide is important.

 Comments